The information on this page applies to borrowers in these programs:

 Your loan servicer can work with you and the institution to recalculate your loan repayment amount in line with the 10-year repayment requirement.

-While the President’s announcement does not apply to the NSL, PCL, HPSL, LDS and NFLP programs, HHS has authority to take certain action in light of the COVID-19 national emergency.
-Utilizing this authority, HHS is instructing loan servicers for loans made through the HPSL, PCL, LDS, NSL, and NFLP programs to provide an administrative forbearance from March 13, 2020 to December 31, 2020 to borrowers who request it.
+While the president’s announcement does not apply to the NSL, PCL, HPSL, LDS and NFLP programs, HHS has authority to take certain action in light of the COVID-19 national emergency.
+Utilizing this authority, HHS is instructing loan servicers for loans made through the HPSL, PCL, LDS, NSL, and NFLP programs to provide an administrative forbearance from March 13, 2020 until a ruling has been made regarding the debt relief program, or June 30, 2023, whichever comes first, for borrowers who request it.

 How long will the administrative forbearance last?

-The administrative forbearance will last from March 13, 2020 until December 31, 2020.
+The administrative forbearance will last from March 13, 2020, until a ruling has been made regarding the debt relief program, or June 30, 2023, whichever comes first.
 HHS may extend that period, depending on the status of the COVID-19 national emergency, and will contact recipient institutions and provide notification on its website if the timeframe is extended.
 If the option for an administrative forbearance is extended, loan servicers will be directed to communicate information about the extension to their borrowers.

 How should loans already in forbearance be handled?

-Loans already in forbearance will stop accruing interest starting on March 13, 2020 through December 31, 2020.
+Loans already in forbearance will stop accruing interest starting on March 13, 2020.
 However, when the loan goes back into repayment status, any interest that accrued during the forbearance period prior to March 13, 2020, will capitalize, which means that any outstanding interest will be added to the principal balance.

 Can a borrower continue making partial payments while their loan is in forbearance?